IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes" target="_blank">René Descartes</a>

 >“We are like sailors who on the open sea must reconstruct their ship but are never able to start afresh from the bottom.
 Where a beam is taken away a new one must at once be put there, and for this the rest of the ship is used as support.
-In this way, by using the old beams and driftwood the ship can be shaped entirely anew, but only by gradual reconstruction.” (<a href="https://en.wikipedia.org/wiki/Neurath%27s_boat" target="_blank">Neurath's boat</a>)
+In this way, by using the old beams and driftwood the ship can be shaped entirely anew, but only by gradual reconstruction.” (<a href="https://en.wikipedia.org/wiki/Neurath%27s_boat" target="_blank">Neurath's boat</a>: a simile used in anti-foundational philosophy)

 ― <a href="https://en.wikipedia.org/wiki/Otto_Neurath" target="_blank">Otto Neurath</a>